student-to-software-engineer/student-to-software-engineer/docs/4-understanding-the-tech-industry/8-dream-company-fallacy.md

 The company name on your resume **matters far less** than the people you work with and the work you do every day.

 When someone says “I want to work at Google,” I usually ask, _“What do you want to do at Google?”_
 Most of the time, they don’t know.
-They’ve never worked in tech.
-They’ve never worked on a n engineering team.
 They just know that Google sounds impressive.

 This isn’t judgment—this is inexperience.
 And it’s totally normal.
 But if you never question this dream, it can become a distraction.